markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/logs.md

 }
 ```

-This approach has several downsides that must be taken into account:
+This approach has downsides that must be taken into account:

 + [A limited number of environment variables are allowed](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#number-of-variables), and creating a variable to manage the log level will use one.
-+ Environment variables are managed programmatically via [Adobe I/O CLI](https://github.com/adobe/aio-cli-plugin-cloudmanager#aio-cloudmanagerset-environment-variables-environmentid) or [Cloud Manager HTTP APIs](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#cloud-manager-api-format-for-setting-properties).
++ Environment variables can only be managed programmatically via [Adobe I/O CLI](https://github.com/adobe/aio-cli-plugin-cloudmanager#aio-cloudmanagerset-environment-variables-environmentid) or [Cloud Manager HTTP APIs](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#cloud-manager-api-format-for-setting-properties).
-+ Changes to environment variables must be manually reset.
-Forgetting to reset a high traffic environment such as Production to a less verbose log level may flood the logs and impact AEM's performance.
++ Changes to environment variables must be manually reset by a supported tool.
+Forgetting to reset a high traffic environment, such as Production, to a less verbose log level may flood the logs and impact AEM's performance.

 _Environment specific variables do not work for Apache web server or Dispatcher log configurations as these are not configured via OSGi configuration._